sel3-2023-group-01/sel3-2023-group-01.github.io/content/environment/index.md

 ## Terrain Generation
 Apart from the original `LocomotionEnvironmentConfig` we also provide a `TerrainGenerationEnvironmentConfig`.
 This configuration class returns an environment with a *custom terrain*.
 These terrains can be provided by the user as `.png` files, containing top-down greyscale images of the terrain.
-The user can either provide these individually or as a folder: if a folder is provided a terrain will be chosen randomly.
+The user can either provide these individually or as a folder.
+If a folder is provided, a terrain map will be chosen randomly from the folder.

 Another possibility is *random generation*, these maps are generated using *perlin noise* and can be used to make an infinite amount of random terrains.
 By using perlin noise as opposed to full randomness, the difference between adjacent pixels is minimized to avoid steep climbs or drops.
 This technique is often used to generate random terrain in e.g. video games or 3D software.